STMicroelectronics/Mp1AmpSTSDK_Python/README.md

 For you convenience a shell script is provided, see file build_pypi_pkg.sh, creating the pypi pkg and uploading it on the pypi repo.

-To modify the associated Linux external kernel driver "stm32-rpmsg-sdb.ko" it needs to recompile and flash the whole distibution as the source of this driver is contained into the associated layer.
+To modify the associated Linux external kernel driver "stm32-rpmsg-sdb.ko" it needs to recompile and flash the whole distibution as the source of this driver is contained into the associated above layer.
 To avoid flashing the board a possible shortcut is to directly copy the compiled .ko form the host into the DK2 target through scp command.

-## M4 FW modifications from src
+### M4 FW modifications from src
 To run the pkg and its associated demo two M4 Fw are needed on DK-2 target:
--- OpenAMP_TTY_echo.elf to run the demo_commsdk.py "commsdk" test
+- OpenAMP_TTY_echo.elf to run the demo_commsdk.py "commsdk" test
--- how2eldb04120.elf to run the demo_commsdk.py "sdbsdk" test
+- how2eldb04120.elf to run the demo_commsdk.py "sdbsdk" test
 The M4 Fw needs to be cross compiled from the IDE SystemWorkbench-2.4.0 (/mnt/storage/MP1/STM32-CoPro-MPU_Full_Install_linux64_0.4.8/SystemWorkbench-2.4.0_mpu) or STM32CubeIDE or EWARM or MDK-ARM so first install your preferred  IDE.
 The M4 FW how2eldb04120.elf is available at https://github.com/STMicroelectronics/logicanalyser
 The M4 FW OpenAMP_TTY_echo.elf is available within the STM32CubeMP1 MPU Firmware Package at https://github.com/STMicroelectronics/STM32CubeMP1
 Both the M4 FW packages needs to be installed at the same directory level to allow resolving cross dependencies within the how2eldb04120 project.
+Once the new .elf is obtained for a quick test is possible to scp it on the DK-2 target; otherwise to deliver in the distro the new M4FW together with its dedicated Yocto layer just copy the .elf in the layer "firmware" folder.

 ## Open Points